Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Existence of VT-BR-DUE and BR-DUE

 \section{Existence of VT-BR-DUE and BR-DUE}

-The existence of VT-BR-DUE or BR-DUE are most easily analyzed through the established VI formulations (Theorem \ref{vtbrduevithm}, Lemma \ref{brduevilemma}) and Brouwer's fixed-point existence theorem.
-One statement of Brouwer's theorem appears as Theorem 2 of \cite{Browder}:
+The existence of VT-BR-DUE or BR-DUE can be conveniently analyzed through their established VI formulations and Browder's fixed-point existence theorem:

 \begin{theorem} {\bf \citep{Browder}} Let $K$ be a compact convex subset of the locally convex topological vector space $E$, $T$ a continuous (single-valued) mapping of $K$ into $E^{\ast }$, the dual space of $E$.
-Then there exits $u_{0}$ in $K$ such that
+Then, there exists $u_{0}$ in $K$ such that

 \end{theorem} \begin{proof} See \cite{Browder}. \end{proof}